Piergiorgio Odifreddi: Writing

 He has written editorials and books reviews for La rivista dei libri (the Italian edition of the New York Review of Books), is a regular contributor to Le Scienze (the Italian edition of Scientific American), and has also written for several newspapers such as La Repubblica, La Stampa and the weekly L'Espresso.
 The television stations Radio Tre, RAI Due and RAI Tre have hosted many of his discussions on various scientific topics.

 He has written many popular books about logic, mathematics, geometry and other scientific topics, usually ranging on a wide variety of topics, including philosophy and literature.

 He has also written several books on politics and against Christianity.

 The Mathematical Century

 In 2004 his The Mathematical Century: the 30 greatest problems of the last 100 years was published by Princeton University Press.

 The author admits that the book is but a collage of various topics that thread together conjectures, Hilbert's problems, winners of Fields Medals, Wolf prizes, and some instances of the Nobel Prize in Physics.
 A reviewer commented, "The book successfully describes mathematics as an exciting field with interesting problems being worked on across the world in a wide variety of techniques."
-Another reviewer commented that Oldifreddi “has an engaging and effective style and a knack for compact but comprehensible summaries, making his presentation seem effortless”.
+Another reviewer commented that Odifreddi “has an engaging and effective style and a knack for compact but comprehensible summaries, making his presentation seem effortless”.